-- Vulnerable group - Isolated, no direct links to government services - Unorganised, no structures - Illiteracy is hampering the empowerment of farm workers - Lack of basic information regarding labour legislation, application for training programmes etc.
+- Vulnerable group - Isolated, no direct links to government services - Unorganised, no structures - Illiteracy is hampering the empowerment of farm workers - Lack of basic information regarding labour legislation, application for training programmes etc. - The retrenched government workers must be supported with alternative economic opportunities. - Implement the social plan dictated by Resolution 7 of 2002.

-- To execute the Agri-BEE framework so that all farm workers in the Western Cape can benefit. - To execute the Western Cape cabinet's directive on farm worker development.
+- · Resolution 7 of 2002. - To execute the AgriBEE framework so that all farm workers in the Western Cape can benefit. - To execute the Western Cape cabinet's directive on farm worker development.

-- Training of farm workers in agricultural skills. - Capacity building initiative established within four districts. - Establishment of an advisory or representative grouping within the farm worker community. - Put all referral systems in place. - Establish at least ten agricultural projects with farm workers. - · Get organisational structures in place and appoint staff.
+- Training of farm workers in agricultural skills. - Capacity building initiative established within four districts. - Establishment of an advisory or representative grouping within the farm worker community. - Put all referral systems in place. - Establish at least ten agricultural projects with farm workers.

 The Farm Worker Indaba, which was held on 17 and 18 August 2004, started a process to address the needs of the farm workers.
 This process will develop and continue in different phases and will carry on in the 2005/2006-budget year.
-A strategic plan must be developed based on the information obtained from the Farm Worker Indaba to address all the needs of the farm worker community in the Western Cape.
+A strategic plan must be developed based on the information obtained from the Farm Worker Indaba and other information processes and sources to address all the needs of the farm worker community in the Western Cape.

 In the previous budget cycle about R9.9 m was allocated to implement the social plan for the retrenched government workers.
-An amount of R6 m will be re-allocated to the Sub Programme: Farm Worker Development to implement various initiatives as detailed above.
+An amount of R6 m will be re-allocated to the sub programme: Farm Worker Development to implement various initiatives as detailed above.
 The Project Management Information System will assist the FSD programme to monitor all projects and also the system will allow for better and quicker reporting to different departments and organisations.